Asteroid is hurtling towards earth: will it hit in 2022?

 |July 29, 1958, USA

 Nasa researchers made a very disturbing discovery in space ten years ago: an asteroid about 15 meters in diameter is approaching Earth.
-An impact could occur as early as May 6, 2022.
+An impact could already occur on May 6, 2022.

 Asteroid has 17 times the destructive power of the Hiroshima bomb